 Resources for international students

 There are many resources at Yale to help international students with any questions or concerns they may have about life as a student at Yale or living in a new country.
 There are offices and services to help answer international students’ questions about immigration matters, working as a student at Yale, adjusting to life in the U.S., and all other personal matters and concerns.

 The Office of International Students and Scholars (OISS) and International Center for Yale Students and Scholars coordinate a number of programs that provide international students, scholars, and family members with fun and interesting activities and opportunities to connect with the local community.
 The idea is to help students learn more about U.S. culture, improve their language skills, and make new cross-cultural exchanges and friendships.
 There are programs to help international students with business and personal matters.
 There are also a wide variety of cultural and social activities.
 Here are some of the upcoming events.

 Additionally, the McDougal Graduate Student Center has resources and programs that are specifically designed for international students enrolled in Yale’s various graduate programs.
 The staff and graduate fellows at the McDougal Center plan special events: foreign language film screenings, social events and outings, workshops on various issues like safety and tax preparation, professional development seminars, and more.
 More information can be found here.

 International students at Yale

 The student body at Yale School of Music represents 26 countries, 5 continents, and 101 institutions.
-Yale Graduate School of Arts & Sciences enrolls approximately one-third of its full-time students from countries outside the U.S. Yale University is committed to serving the global community and has established a variety of resources for international students, including the “Yale and the World” website with videos (available in several languages) about Yale’s history and campus life.
+Yale Graduate School of Arts & Sciences enrolls approximately one-third of its full-time students from countries outside the U.S. Yale University is committed to serving the global community and has established a variety of resources for international students, including the “Yale and the World” website with information about Yale’s history and campus life.

 A list of some current student employment opportunities at Yale School of Music can be found here.